 We are outside...

-In the spirit of adventure, excitement, and curiosity, MOSS summer camps give your child the opportunity to play and learn outdoors!
-MOSS camps are facilitated by experienced and excited leaders who excel at stimulating children’s natural curiosity.
-We believe that fostering a love for nature helps kids become aware of and care for the amazing environment in which we live.
+In the spirit of adventure, excitement, and curiosity, MOSS summer camps give your child the opportunity to play and learn outdoors.
+MOSS camps are run by experienced and excited leaders who excel at stimulating children’s natural curiosity.
+We believe that inspiring a love for nature helps kids become aware of, and care for, the amazing environment in which we live.